Structure of the VTS Programme

 GP Training Practices

-All ST1s are allocated to a Training Practice and GP Trainer at the start of their GP training.
+All full time ST1s are allocated to a Training Practice and GP Trainer at the start of their GP training.
 Their GP trainer will also be their Educational Supervisor (different from the Clinical Supervisor) throughout their GP training.
-Trainees are required to meet up with their Trainer on a regular basis to review the progress of their training.
-Trainers also review the online e-portfolio of their trainees so that they can ensure all the necessary assessments are completed each year and so that they can help the trainee get the most out of their ST1/2 posts.
+Less than full time trainees will initially have a GP Programme Director as their Educational Supervisor.
+Trainees are required to meet up with their Educational Supervisor on a regular basis to review the progress of their training.
+Educational Supervisors and Trainers also review the online e-portfolio of their trainees so that they can ensure all the necessary assessments are completed each year and so that they can help the trainee get the most out of their ST1/2 posts.
 Most ST1/2 trainees will spend their 6 month GP post during their ST1/2 years in their ST3 training practice.

 ST2 GP Learning Set